slegouix/SERAM/doc/GPSERAM.md

 -   The version of the protocol

-To allow the Remote Agent to track the Remote Management Session the Local Agent provides a sessionID that shall be reused in all subsequent exchanges as defined by the selected Protocol Binding.
+To allow the Remote Agent to track the Remote Management Session the Local Agent provides a sessionId that shall be reused in all subsequent exchanges as defined by the selected Protocol Binding.

 The Handshake shall be performed using the HTTP REST Protocol Binding.